Tom-Bonnike/netlify-plugin-inline-critical-css/README.md

 npm install -D netlify-plugin-inline-critical-css
 ```

-Once installed and configured, the plugin will automatically run on the Netlify CI.
+Once installed and configured, the plugin will automatically run for all of your site’s deploys.

 ### Testing locally

-To test this plugin locally, you can use the [Netlify CLI](https://github.com/netlify/cli):
+To test this plugin locally, you can use the [Netlify CLI](https://docs.netlify.com/cli/get-started/#run-builds-locally):

 ```bash
 # Install the Netlify CLI.